Eye health resources

 Contacts provide unobstructed sight and correct astigmatism as well as nearsightedness or farsightedness.

 For astigmatism, it’s extremely important that your lenses stay in place for clear vision.
-Ours realign with every blink.
+Ours realigns with every blink.

 Great for active lifestyles

-Due to the contact lens' design, it can't be put on upside down like most other lenses for astigmatism.
+Due to the contact lens's design, it can't be put on upside down like some other lenses for astigmatism.

 Related content